How safety rules ‘written in blood’ saved lives in Tokyo plane crash - KESQ

 Today, he says, we know that it’s “the influence of cabin crew that get people to evacuate an aircraft, and do so rapidly.”

-Steven Erhlich, chair of PilotsTogether – a charity set up in the pandemic to support crew – agrees.
+Steven Ehrlich, chair of PilotsTogether – a charity set up in the pandemic to support crew – agrees.

 “It’s too soon to comment on the specifics of the incident, but what’s clear is that the crew performed in an exemplary fashion,” he says.